LukasMurdock/LukasMurdock.github.io/_posts/2021-01-20-make-it-count.md

 You don’t need anyone’s permission.

 Now go.
 Make a ruckus.
+Make it count.